gordobil/inception.42/README.md

 ***Docker volumes*** are managed by Docker and are portable and independent from the host filesystem. ***Bind mounts*** map a specific host directory into a container, which makes them more flexible for development but dependent on the host structure.

 ## Instructions

-> For a complete step-by-step setup guide, see [DEV_DOC.md](DEV_DOC.md).

-> For more information on the Makefile commands, see [USER_DOC.md](USER_DOC.md).
+> For a complete step-by-step setup guide and more information on the Makefile commands, see [DEV_DOC.md](DEV_DOC.md).

+1. Clone the repository: `git clone <repo_url> Inception`.
-1. Install Docker Engine, Docker Compose and Make.
+2. Install Docker Engine, Docker Compose and Make.
-2. Build and run: `make` (in the root repository).
+3. Build and run: `make` (in the root repository).
-3. Fill in your desired passwords.
+4. Fill in your desired passwords.
-4. Fill in your environment variables.
+5. Fill in your environment variables.

+> Add `127.0.0.1 $(URL)` to `/etc/hosts` if needed.

 ## Resources